 Stopping the engine with the transmission in gear while the motorcycle is moving could cause loss of rear wheel traction or engine and transmission damage, which could cause loss of control and serious injury or death.
 Always stop the engine after the motorcycle is fully stopped and the transmission is in neutral.
-If the engine stops unexpectedly while the motorcycle is moving, guide the motorcycle to a safe location off the road and away from traffic.
+If the engine stops unexpectedly while the motorcycle is moving, disengage the clutch, guide the motorcycle to a safe location off the road and away from traffic.
 Turn the power switch off.

-- 1. When fully stopped, shift into neutral.

-- 2. Move the engine stop/run switch to the STOP position.

-- 3. Turn the power switch off.
+- 1. Move the engine stop/run switch to the STOP position. - 2.
+When the engine is fully stopped, turn the power switch off.